Short answer: it’s probably more than a name change, but it’s certainly not a revolution 🤔

 What has changed?

 One of the most noticeable shifts is that Elevate Schools is now clearly structured as a pathway, rather than a single destination.
-This is highlighted on the Elevate Schools landing page, where schools are described as moving through stages such as Pathfinder, for schools beginning their journey; Showcase, where practice is more embedded and visible; and Beacon, focused on leadership and influence at scale.
+This is highlighted on the Elevate Schools landing page, where schools are described as moving through stages such as Pathfinder, for schools beginning their journey; Showcase, where practice is more embedded and visible; and Beacon, focused on leadership and influence.
 This is a subtle but important change as Its recognises that schools are at different stages in their digital journeys, and that progress is incremental rather than all‑or‑nothing.

-There has also been a noticeable shift around professional learning.
+There has also been a noticeable shift around continuous professional development.
 Elevate Schools and Elevate Educator are now more closely integrated, rather than operating as parallel programmes.
 Through the Microsoft Learn Educator Centre, schools and educators can access structured learning pathways, alongside recognition of professional learning at both individual and school level.
 The practical implication is that Elevate can sit more naturally within existing CPD, digital strategy, or school improvement planning, bringing community, professional development, and credentials together in a single framework.

 And what about AI?